classmethod/ts-validator/README.md

 ```

-Validate individual values by factory
+Validate individual values using factory
 ---

 `Factory` is utility function-kit to validate your value.